A narrowing of AI research?: Research questions, data and methods

 \subsubsection{Topic modelling}

-We topic model the thematic composition of AI research in order to calculate various metrics of diversity that we describe in further detail below.
-More specifically, we use topSBM, a hierarchical topic modelling algorithm that uses a network science approach to estimate topics in the data \citep{gerlach2018network}.
+We use topSBM, a hierarchical topic modelling algorithm, to estimate the thematic composition of AI research, which we will then use to calculate various metrics of diversity.
+TobSBM adopts a network approach to estimate topics in the data \citep{gerlach2018network}.
 This involves transforming the pre-processed corpus of $n$ article abstracts into a network where different words are connected through their co-occurrence in abstracts.
-This network is decomposed into communities using the stochastic block model (SBM), a generative model for random graphs \citep{abbe2015exact}.\footnote{One advantage of this modeling strategy that we do not exploit in this paper is that it is also possible to use word co-occurrences to build a network of documents that can be clustered into communities.}
+This network is decomposed into communities using the stochastic block model (SBM), a generative Bayesian model for random graphs \citep{abbe2015exact}.